elvis0604/elvis0604/README.md

 ---

-## Here is a random joke and a meme if you are into that
+## A random joke and a meme if you are into that

 ![Jokes Card](https://readme-jokes.vercel.app/api) <img src='https://random-memer.herokuapp.com/' title="Meme">